*UPDATE: With Weight Watchers Freestyle Plan, this recipe is 1 SmartPoint per muffin*

 I received this recipe in the mail with my monthly Weight Watchers membership card.

-Either way, I’d make these muffins whether I was on Weight Watchers or not.
+These are so good, I’d make these muffins whether I was on Weight Watchers or not.

 Sneak In Zucchini and Nobody Will Know